-Condition requirement Means of monitoring during period under review Compliance achieved?
+С ondition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of plans Plans received by Council and approved Yes 2.
 Construction and maintenance in accordance with documentation No maintenance during period under review N/A 3.
 Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
 Notification prior to and after maintenance No maintenance during period under review N/A 5.
 Timing of works No maintenance during period under review N/A 6.
 Adopt best practicable option to prevent or minimise adverse effects No maintenance during period under review N/A 7.
 Riverbed disturbance and reinstatement No maintenance during period under review N/A 8.
 Removal of structure when no longer required N/A 9.
-Optional review provision re environmental effects Next option for review in June 2016, recommendation attached N/A Overall assessment of consent complia nce and environment performance in respect of this consent High Overall assessment of administrative pe erformance in respect of this consent High
+Optional review provision re environmental effects Next option for review in June 2022 N/A Ov erall assessment of consent complia nce and environment performance in respect of this consent High Ov erall assessment of administrative pe erformance in respect of this consent High

-Purpose: To erect, place, use and maintain iin, over and uncer the bed of the Kahouri Stream, a tributary of the Patea River, within the site and adjacent land immediately to the southeast ,a bridge, pipelines, cables and associated utilities for a power station site Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Provision of plans Plans received by Council and approved Yes 2.
+Pu Purpose: To erect, place, use and maintain water pipelines and associated control cables above, through or below the beds of the Toko Stream and various small unnamed streams, for the purpose of water transmission from the Patea River to power stations at East Road, Stratford Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Provision of design plans Plans received by Council and approved in 1996 N/A 2.
 Construction and maintenance in accordance with documentation No maintenance during period under review N/A 3.
 Passage of fish not to be obstructed No monitoring during review period, as design of structure satisfactory N/A 4.
 Notification prior to and after maintenance No maintenance during period under review N/A 5.
 Timing of works No maintenance during period under review N/A